yveszb38/docs/pages/learn/develop/local-mode.md

 ## Push over a new project

 Now that we know where our device is on the network we can start pushing some code to it.
 To do this, we use the `resin local push` command.
-This command instructs the device to do a Docker build and then runs your container in the same configuration as the resin.io device supervisor supervisor would.
+This command instructs the device to do a Docker build and then runs your container in the same configuration as the {{ $names.company.lower }} device supervisor supervisor would.
 You can either pass the command your device's IP address or `<short-uuid>.local` name.
 If you leave this out, you will be presented with a list of devices to choose from.

 **Command**
 ```